nicole-e-s/Hospital-to-Home-Transitions/AI_usage_log.md

 Agent C (Insurance Liaison): Provider options in staff detail section 5 (only when triggered)
 Orchestrator: Determines which screens are reachable and which agents activate — not visible in UI, but drives all routing logic“

-- put all purple modules, such as
+- “put all purple modules, such as

 Agent: Symptom Evaluator Agent
 Evaluates symptoms against risk thresholds → updates patient state → triggers conditional routing